replit/nixpkgs-replit/pkgs/poetry/README.md

 we need to install it inside its own virtual environment the way their [official installer](https://python-poetry.org/docs/#installing-with-the-official-installer) does.
 Using this workaround: https://github.com/replit/poetry/blob/replit-1.1/poetry/utils/env.py#L885 poetry can use the environment of the project for its operations, ignoring its own environment
 * creating a virtual environment in replspace has a few downsides:
   1. somewhat slow to initialize the env ~2 second
+  2. when poetry creates a virtual environment for use in a project, it automatically installs a stock version of pip which is not our own.
+We'd have to add customization to poetry to override the pip version
-  2. the generated environment contains a config file `pyvenv.cfg` that has a reference to the path of the python executable, which in our case would be coming from the `/nix/store` directory.
+  3. the generated environment contains a config file `pyvenv.cfg` that has a reference to the path of the python executable, which in our case would be coming from the `/nix/store` directory.
 It breaks if we use a different version of python with it